espidev/ProtectionStones/README.md

-This project was forked from https://github.com/vik1395/ProtectionStones-Minecraft.
+This project was originally forked from https://github.com/vik1395/ProtectionStones-Minecraft.

 ProtectionStones is a grief prevention and land claiming plugin.